AdobeDocs/commerce-channels.en/help/amazon-channel/managing-listings-by-action.md

 ---
-title: Manage Product Listings by Action
+title: Manage Amazon product listings by action
 description: As you manage your Amazon listings, you can apply an action to individual or multiple listings.
 exl-id: 1cbf16fb-15eb-484b-bea7-28017a0d0c60
 ---
-# Manage Product Listings by Action
+# Manage Amazon product listings by action

 The _[!UICONTROL Product Listings]_ page contains several tabs from which you can view the statuses of all of your listings and match your products to Amazon listings.